Flow of Funds

 - Pools can be created with an initial balance of 0 and funded later

-- Technically, anyone can fund a pool
+- By default, anyone can fund a pool

 Funding a Pool

 A pool can be funded when it is created and/or it can be funded afterwards.
-You
+You can do either or you can do both.
+If funding the pool after creating it, then use

 that a pool can only distribute one token, which is determined when the pool is

-with a token other than the one used when the
+created.
+Trying to call fundPool with a token other than the one used when the

 pool was created will cause the method to revert with an error. **Pools should

-method and you should never transfer funds
+always be funded using the fundPool method and you should never transfer funds

 directly to Allo.sol

-Once a pool has been funded, there is no way to withdraw funds from the pool other than to distribute them through the allocation strategy.
+Once a pool has been funded, there is no way to withdraw funds from the pool

 Some things to note: